Aircraft Noise

 Aircraft Noise Monitoring

-5. The CAD monitors the noise caused by aircraft operations through a computerised Aircraft Noise and Flight Track Monitoring System (ANFTMS).
+6. The CAD monitors the noise caused by aircraft operations through a computerised Aircraft Noise and Flight Track Monitoring System (ANFTMS).
 The ANFTMS is comprised of multiple outdoor noise monitoring terminals (NMTs) which are located along or close to the flight paths operating into and out of the HKIA to collect noise data, and a computer system which correlates noise data collected with the actual aircraft flight tracks detected by the CAD's radar system.
-In view of the commencement of operation familiarisation of the North Runway from 8 July 2022, the CAD has expanded the ANFTMS through the installation of additional NMTs at locations close to the flight paths of the North Runway.
-At present, the NMTs are located respectively at Sha Lo Wan, Tung Chung, Sunny Bay, Ma Wan, Tsing Yi (2 terminals), Tai Lam Chung, Tsing Lung Tau, Ting Kau, Tsuen Wan, Kwai Chung, Tai Wai, Mid-Levels, North Point, Jardine's Lookout, Shau Kei Wan, Tuen Mun and Siu Lam.
+In view of the commencement of 3RS operation starting from 28 November 2024, the CAD has expanded the ANFTMS through the installation of additional NMTs at locations close to the new flight paths to ensure more comprehensive monitoring of aircraft noise under 3RS operation.
+At present, the NMTs are located respectively at Sha Lo Wan, Tung Chung, Sunny Bay, Ma Wan, Tsing Yi (2 terminals), Tai Lam Chung, Tsing Lung Tau, Ting Kau, Tsuen Wan, Kwai Chung, Tai Wai, Mid-Levels, North Point, Jardine's Lookout, Shau Kei Wan, Tuen Mun, Siu Lam, Tai Mo Shan, Ma Liu Shui, Clearwater Bay and Tsz Wan Shan.
+The distribution of noise levels at various districts is summarized in the table below:-

 Table 1

-Measured Noise Levels at Various Districts
+Distribution of Noise Levels at Various Districts

 Distribution of Noise Levels